zachary-s-cacciatore/SQL-Relational-Databases/README.md

 # MySQL-SMD
-Creation and manipulation of Securities Master Database with MySQL
+Creation of Securities Master Database with MySQL